-The Landlord has been issued an Order of Possession effective two days after service on the Tenant.
-This Order is legally binding and must be served upon the Tenant.
+The Landlord has been granted an Order of Possession effective Two (2) Days after service upon the Tenant.
 In the event that the Tenant does not comply with this Order it may be filed with the Province of British Columbia Supreme Court and enforced as an Order of that Court.

-The Landlord has been awarded a Monetary Order in the amount of \$1,200.00.
+The Landlord has been awarded a Monetary Order in the amount of \$1,100.00.
 This Order is legally binding and must be served upon the Tenant.
 In the event that the Tenant does not comply with this Order it may be filed with the Province of British Columbia Small Claims Court and enforced as an Order of that Court.